teivarodiere/pinger/README.md

-This network ping utility alternative aims to deliver more features than the built-in 'ping' utility on mac and windows.
-The binaries for windows and macos, and source code are available.
+This network ping utility alternative aims to deliver more features than the built-in 'ping' utility on MacOS and Windows.
+The binaries for windows 11 arm and macos M1 arm, and source code are available.
 It is built in visual studio code and .NET 7 (at this stage), and aims to provide the same experience in both desktop.
+Can monitor a link, not specifically for speedtest as .NET is slower than C.

 MacOS verison (M1)
 <pre><img width="860" alt="image" src="https://github.com/teivarodiere/pinger/assets/13279923/a877e27a-4c9a-423c-8bf8-21926cb79e7e"></pre>